thanhpv15/deco/README.md

     Constructor.inherits(require('express'));

-To provide a constructor with decorators, either
+To provide a constructor with decorators, use the `decorators` constructor method.

     Constructor.decorators(function () {
       this.cheese = 'Shropshire Blue';